Wyoming Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Open Transport is the most common and affordable choice.
-Your vehicle travels on an open trailer alongside other cars.
-It's exposed to weather and road debris, but it's reliable and cost-effective for most vehicles.
+Open Transport is the most affordable and popular option for car shipping in Wyoming.
+Your vehicle travels on an open trailer alongside other cars, exposed to the elements and road conditions.
+It's a reliable choice for standard vehicles and everyday cars.

 Both options get your car to Wyoming safely.
-The difference comes down to your vehicle's value and your peace of mind.
-At Sakaem Logistics, we've been helping people find the right shipping solution since 2012—cutting through the confusion that big brokers created in this industry.
+At Sakaem Logistics, we've been helping people find the right shipping solution since 2017—cutting through the confusion that big brokers created and making sure you get real value for your money.

 Yes, we offer door-to-door auto transport service in Wyoming.
-When you book your shipment with us, we'll ask for your pickup and delivery addresses.
+When you book with us, we'll ask for your preferred pickup and delivery addresses.
 Our carriers will pick up and deliver your vehicle directly to those locations whenever possible.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.